csmberkeley/csm-61a/README.md

 The central repository for CSM 61A worksheets.

-The repository is split up into two subsections. `src` denotes the current set of worksheet templates, which draws their questions from the pool of `topics`.
+The repository is split up into two subsections. `src` contains the current set of worksheet templates, which draw their questions from the pool of `topics`.

 The style is provided by `commonheader.sty`.